# A tibble: 23,165 × 4 ## word sentiment lexicon score ## <chr> <chr> <chr> <int> ## 1 abacus trust nrc NA ## 2 abandon fear nrc NA ## 3 abandon negative nrc NA ## 4 abandon sadness nrc NA ## 5 abandoned anger nrc NA ## 6 abandoned fear nrc NA ## 7 abandoned negative nrc NA ## 8 abandoned sadness nr

 We’ve seen that this tidy text mining approach works well with ggplot2, but having our data in a tidy format is useful for other plots as well.

 For example, consider the wordcloud package, which uses base R graphics.
-Let’s look at the most common words in Jane Austen’s works as a whole again.
+Let’s look at the most common words in Jane Austen’s works as a whole again, but this time as a wordcloud in Figure 3.4.

 library(wordcloud) tidy_books %>% anti_join(stop_words) %>% count(word) %>% with(wordcloud(word, n, max.words = 100))